 Most of our visitors find that craniosacral therapy helped them with physical aches and pains as well as emotional problems.
 During treatment for breast cancer, it is deeply relaxing and can help to relieve side effects through its gentle balancing action in the body.

 In a typical craniosacral session, you will usually lie (or sometimes sit) fully-clothed on a treatment couch.
-The therapist will make contact by placing their hands lightly on or under the back of your head or any part of the body and tuning in to what is happening by ‘listening’ with their hands.
+The therapist will make contact by placing their hands lightly on or under the back of your head or any other part of your body and will tune in to what is happening by detecting tensions in the body with their hands.
 Contact is made carefully so that you will feel at ease with what is happening.

 When can Craniosacral therapy be given?